culurciello/culurciello.github.io/_posts/2016-06-20-training-enet.markdown

 ![](/assets/enet/v2367.png)

-Using this learning rate function:
+This gave us the best results, using this learning rate function:

 ```lua
 local lr, wd